ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 Things that can be left as-is for a small sandbox environment:

-1. network_type calico
+- network_type calico
-2.	network_cidr: 10.1.0.0/16
+- network_cidr: 10.1.0.0/16
-3.	service_cluster_ip_range: 10.0.0.1/24
+- service_cluster_ip_range: 10.0.0.1/24
-4.	cluster_domain: cluster.local
-5. Everything else in config.yaml is usually left as is.
+- For a simple cluster, everything else in config.yaml remains commented out.

 There are many parameters that may be set in config.yaml.
 It is a good idea to read through the file to become familiar with the options.

-##Other things that you may need to check
+## Other things that you may need to check

 This section has a collection of items that have led to a failure in the installation process.
 This is a work in progress and is a place to keep track of this sort of stuff that seems a bit random.